ronaldonhabetse/sgf-api/README.md

 $ CREATE DATABASE SGF;

 Step 3: Create a New User
-$ CREATE USER 'sgfuser'@'localhost' IDENTIFIED BY 'password';
+$ CREATE USER 'sgfuser'@'localhost' IDENTIFIED BY 'sgf123';

 Step 4: Grant Privileges to the New User
 $ GRANT ALL PRIVILEGES ON SGF.* TO 'sgfuser'@'localhost';